Buying a Used Spiral Staircase

 If you’re looking for an outdoor spiral staircase that holds up to the elements and continues to be a stable and safe stair for your home, look for Aluminum Powder Coated spiral stairs and Galvanized Exterior spiral stairs.
 An Aluminum Powder Coated spiral stair takes an already rust resistant aluminum stair and adds an extra layer of weather resistance with a powder coating process.
 Powder coating gives the stair a maintenance free finish in a custom color of your liking.
 If you’re looking for a custom color spiral staircase, check to see if the stair was powder coated or painted.

 A Galvanized Exterior spiral stair is a durable option that is ideal for environments that experience snow, sleet and rain.
 The carbon steel stair goes through a hot-dipped galvanizing process that coats every part of the stair in a weather-proof finish.
 This includes all of the screws and nooks and crannies of the stair where corrosion usually begins.
 Galvanized stairs are delivered to you with a shiny, silver finish and, over time, the stairs will weather to become a battleship grey color.
 If you still want a custom color, you can paint galvanized stairs six to nine months after the original purchase.
 Be sure to ask the seller how long ago the stair was purchased and installed.
 You must wait six to nine months to paint a galvanized stair to ensure that if has completed the oxidation process.
 You will know the stair has fully oxidized when it turns the battleship grey color.
+So pay close attention to color when shopping for a used spiral staircase.

 Ask How Much Walking Space the Stair Provides: